behavior—the manner of conducting ourselves

 • What moments can you create if you’re intentional about them?

 • What moments can you freeze-frame and tuck away for the time when someone you love grows up or moves away or dies?

 • What moments can you learn from—times that are poignant and ripe with positive emotion?

 • What moments can you birth into reality—dreams that lay dormant in your heart—if your release yourself from self-imposed bondage that screams, “no you can’t”?

-There are times when I think back to long gone days with an awareness of how each, sometimes seemingly tiny, decision brought me to where I am now.
+There are times when I think back to long gone days with an awareness of how each, sometimes seemingly tiny decision brought me to where I am now.
 Steve Jobs said, “You can’t connect the dots looking forward, you can only connect them looking backward”.

-• not simply accepting the status quo
+• Stop simply accepting the status quo.

 As we close out this calendar year, let’s all work on embracing behavior that has us living in “the now”.
 After all, that’s all we really have.